Why San Francisco had an apocalyptic orange sky

 “It’s like a layer cake where the air doesn’t mix,” Lunden said.
 “The smoke that is here today has been transported from a long way away, as far as Oregon.”

 I saw a lot of people posting images of the orange sky on social media, followed by suggestions that they should leave the region to avoid breathing the air.
-But many were puzzled, like I was, by readings from the sensors telling us the air was “moderate” or “healthy.”
+But many were puzzled, like I was, by reassuring readings from local sensors.

 The sensors that measure air quality throughout the Bay Area are on the ground, at the level we breathe.
-There aren’t that many of these fixed sensors in the region, which is why Aclima sends drivers in Google Streetview electric cars around the region, measuring pollution with sensors attached to the cars.
+There aren’t that many of these fixed sensors in the region, which is why Aclima sends drivers around the area in Google Street View electric cars to measure pollution with sensors.
 The company gathers a massive amount of data compared to other pollution measurement collectors through this mobile method.
 Aclima previously used this data to assess the pandemic’s effect on car travel and pollution levels in San Diego.
 But Aclima’s data isn’t processed in real time yet.

-When the fires started in the region on August 16, after a freak storm with 11,000 lightning strikes, they spread fast.
+When fires started in the Bay Area and surrounding regions on August 16, after a freak storm with 11,000 lightning strikes, they spread fast.
 Four major fires still encircle the Bay Area, and this week a new blaze started near Chico, California that kicked more ash into the air.
 Aclima scientists have continued to examine the impact of these lightning complex fires on air quality.

 Lunden repeated what she told me in an earlier interview.
 On summer evenings, an inversion layer of cool marine air blows in from the ocean and is trapped beneath a layer of warmer air.
 The marine layer is stable, meaning there is no exchange of air between this lower level and the air above it.